open-cluster-management-io/policy-collection/community/README.md

 ------- | ----------- | -------------
 [Falco Cloud-Native runtime security](./SI-System-and-Information-Integrity/policy-falco.yaml) | Falco parses Linux system calls from the kernel at runtime, and asserts the stream against a powerful rules engine.
 If a rule is violated a Falco alert is triggered. | [The Falco Project](https://falco.org/)
 [Sysdig Agent](./SI-System-and-Information-Integrity/policy-sysdig.yaml) | The Sysdig Secure DevOps Platform converges security and compliance with performance and capacity monitoring to create a secure DevOps workflow.
 It uses the same data to monitor and secure, so you can correlate system activity with Kubernetes services. | Check [Sysdig](https://sysdig.com/) and start a [Free Trial](https://go.sysdig.com/IBM-OpenShift-Everywhere.html).
-[ETCD Backup](./SI-System-and-Information-Integrity/policy-backup-etcd.yaml) | Use the ETCD Backup policy to receive the last six backup snapshots for etcd.
-This policy uses the etcd container image in the policy because it contains all required tools like etcdctl. | For more information, see [OpenShift 4 with default storage class](https://docs.openshift.com/container-platform/4.5/storage/dynamic-provisioning.html).

 ## Deploying community policies to your cluster